jaimedelacruz/stic/README.md

 The code has been extensively run in Linux and OSX.

 ## Compilation instructions

-Assuming that all dependencies have been installed, you can install the code as follows:
+Very detailed compilation instructions for OSX and Linux can be found [here](http://dubshen.astro.su.se/~jaime/stic_compile.txt).
+However, we include a brief explanation, assuming that all dependencies have already been installed:

 We have prepared different makefiles for different platforms and operating systems. in your $HOME/.bashrc file and start a new terminal to make the changes effective).